 Students conduct interviews of inmates and possible witnesses, as well as other preparatory case work with private investigators, forensics experts and attorneys.
 The Clinic's focus includes DNA evidence, investigative activities, and post-conviction remedies and procedures, with in-class simulations.
 Third-year practice required.

-Quotations from Innocence Project Clinic students from Spring and Fall 2011 semesters:
+Quotations from Innocence Project Clinic students:

 "I think it is a really worthwhile and wonderful cause.
 Interacting with the clients and their families was very heartwarming and I really enjoyed being able to speak with them."